zQueal/Billy/README.md

 # What can it do?

-Billy can play WAV, MP3, and OGG files.
+Billy can play WAV, MP3, OGG, and FLAC files.
 It can usually load entire directories of MP3 files 2 to 8 times faster than winamp or media player.
 Billy plays music albums without any gaps between tracks, so an overlapping applause or beat will continue.
 The player is 100% controllable by keyboard and its easy finder and special rename functions help you to find and organize your files quickly.

 # How to use?